merzann/v2_creative_spark_images_photography_shop/README.md

 ## Features Left to Implement

+  - option to checkout as a guest without creating an account
   - Rating and comment system for products
   - Image zoom/lightbox on product detail
   - Image catalogue displaying all images
   - SEO optimization and sitemap auto-generation

 ---
 ---